sheaDurgin/Simpletext-2024/README.md

 - Get the SimpleText dataset from CLEF and have both the qrels and topics csv file in repository
 - Create a config.json file with user, password, and ElasticSearch URL Prefix, to log in to Elastic Search
 - run run_everything.py (can modify names of files and directories in this file)

+## Model Details

+The final results come from a combination of the ms-marco-electra-base cross encoder and the two baseline results from elastic search.
+The cross encoder does its own reranking of the top 100 results from elastic search, then that output is directed into a comination program that does a final reranking using a combination of the cross encoder ranking and the selective baseline results.
+This results in higher NDCG and MAP scores than any of the individual results.

+## Baseline Results

+    MRR: 0.6822189606436181
+    NDCG@10: 0.374
+    MAP: 0.438
+    flesch average: 28.673
+    smog average: 14.792
+    Coleman Liau average: 15.923

+## Selective Results (Gives less total results)

+    MRR: 0.18872549019607843
+    NDCG@10: 0.409
+    MAP: 0.456
+    flesch average: 28.673
+    smog average: 14.792
+    Coleman Liau average: 15.923

+## Reranking Results

+    MRR: 0.7033029878618113
+    NDCG@10: 0.307
+    MAP: 0.316
+    flesch average: 28.673
+    smog average: 14.792
+    Coleman Liau average: 15.923

+## Final Results

+    MRR: 0.8105742296918768
+    NDCG@10: 0.460
+    MAP: 0.506
+    flesch average: 28.673
+    smog average: 14.792
+    Coleman Liau average: 15.923